HomeLatest NewsGovTechBritain voices concerns over threats to open internet, seeks regulations for better safety at UK G7 forum

 Voicing concerns over threats to open internet, a British minister has urged the governments, tech leaders, and policymakers to ensure the internet remains open and democratic with better tools to improve online safety by better regulation.

-The Minister for Tech and the Chris Philp said while speaking at the two-day Future Tech Forum, which marked the end of Britain’s G7 Digital and Tech Presidency.
-He also noted a declaration in April that sought to create a more productive and resilient global economy with digital at its heart.
+The Minister for Tech and the Digital Chris Philp said while speaking at the two-day Future Tech Forum, which marked the end of Britain’s G7 Digital and Tech Presidency.
+He also noted a declaration in April that sought to create a more productive and resilient global economy with digital technology at its heart.

 “The conference has been about setting the future agenda for the way we cooperate and collaborate on technology,” he said.
 “It’s been about how we can harness technology for good, around for example the challenges of climate change, around health challenges, and around tackling global problems like the digital divide.”